People

 University of Oregon

-Biography: Kempler is a Research Assistant Professor and Director of the Electrochemistry Master’s Internship Program (EMIP).
+Biography: Kempler is an Assistant Professor of Chemistry and Biochemistry and the Director of the Electrochemistry Master’s Internship Program (EMIP).
 At Oregon he has developed state-of-the-art electrochemical technology laboratory courses integrating experiments in analytical electrochemistry and electrochemical engineering with coding in Python.
 His current research efforts include studying interfacial ion-transport processes and developing electrochemical technologies to assist global efforts toward deep decarbonization.
-In particular, his group is interested in electrochemical methods for producing iron for emissisons-free steelmaking.
-Kempler has a Ph.D. in Chemical Engineering from the California Institute of Technology (2020) where he studied the optical properties and gas evolution characteristics of microstructured semiconductors used for to convert sunlight and water into hydrogen.
+In particular, his group is interested in electrochemical methods for producing iron for emissions-free steelmaking.
+Kempler has a Ph.D. in Chemical Engineering from the California Institute of Technology (2020) where he studied the optical properties and gas evolution characteristics of microstructured semiconductors used to convert sunlight and water into hydrogen.
 He received a UO Sustainability Award for Research and Scholarship in 2023.

 web: http://kempler.uoregon.edu